 100 PERSONAL WORDS:

-As an 80 year old I’m required to have an examination in order to maintain my driver’s license.
-I passed!
-YEAH!!!
+As a student in school years ago, I was always so very glad when I passed an examination.
 I believe that throughout my life God has given me examinations.
-One day as a young pastor I was sitting in a room at the Hamilton YMCA, praying with a young man named Gord.
+One day I was sitting in a room at the Hamilton YMCA, praying with a young man named Gord.
 His face was buried in a paper bag which had airplane glue spread on the bottom.
 I had seen Gord a couple of weeks before sniffing glue in a park.
 I brought him home to Norma-Jean, who responded with love.
-That time, at the “Y,” God gave me an exam.
+This time, at the “Y,” God gave me an exam.
 Gord lifted his head from the bag long enough to spit in my face.
-The “old” David, who had a bad temper, was no longer there.
+The old David, who had a bad temper, was no longer there.
 I felt nothing but the love and compassion of Jesus.
 I had prayed in those early years, “Lord Jesus, when I grow up, I want to be like You.”
 I knew He was answering my prayers.
 Gord gave his life to Christ soon after this.
 Stephen, the first Church deacon, was truly like Jesus.
 He’s one of my examples of someone who passed his examination with a mark of 100%.

 Yours for becoming more like Jesus,